-A personal development plan is an expertly and efficiently designed action plan which is based on the needs, wants, and awareness of the actions that are going to support the personal and organizational development.
+A personal development plan is an expertly and efficiently designed action plan which is based on the needs, wants, and awareness of the actions that are going to support personal and organizational development.
 PDPs are most often used to identify various types of training and development needs.
 A PDP creates an action plan for fulfilling these needs.
-It helps individuals set out the way they want to grow and to find out how they can achieve their goals.
+It helps individuals set out the way they want to grow and find out how they can achieve their goals.

 5. Reward and Recognition Programs

 Excellent performance should always be praised and rewarded.
 When employees feel that their hard work and performance go unrecognized and unrewarded, they become demotivated, which makes them deviate from the organization’s overall objectives.

 Every organization should have rewards and recognition programs, which are an essential part of the whole performance management system of the organization.

 Many big organizations think of reward and recognition programs as a source of distributing financial rewards and incentives like bonuses and increments.
 But sometimes, simple recognition of hard-working employees is an essential aspect of maintaining morale.